"I honestly didn’t mean to knock you out.”

 “Let me get you another drink.”

-“Fair enough.”
 I light us two Craven As.
 We’re sat upstairs on the sofa in the Piccadilly’s snug.
-On the radio is the talented Eua Sunthornsanan and his Suntharaporn Band, playing their popular thirties’ hit, Old Flame.
+On the radio is the talented Eua Sunthornsanan and his Suntharaporn Band, playing their popular thirties’ hit Old Flame.
 Angel goes over to the voice pipe and gets in another pink gin and an Amarit.
 She turns up the radio then sits down tight-rite next to me.

-“I guess that could be our tune,” she says gently.
+“I guess that could be our tune,” she says with an artifical smile.

 “What do you mean?”